Is SLO County staff manipulating the redistricting process?

 “(5) To the extent practicable, and where it does not conflict with the preceding criteria in this subdivision, supervisorial districts shall be drawn to encourage geographical compactness in a manner that nearby areas of population are not bypassed in favor of more distant populations.”

-In support of their four proposed maps, county staff notes that the California Elections Code requires new supervisorial districts be redrawn based on the five criteria.
+In their report, county staff notes that the California Elections Code requires new supervisorial districts be redrawn based on the five criteria.

-Staff lists the five priorities above, with one major change: Staff removed the fifth priority and replaced it with the requirement “not to favor or discriminate against any political party.”
-The inaccurate portrayal of the Government Code appears to support keeping Oceano in District 4 and dividing the city San Luis Obispo into three districts.
+Staff lists the five priorities listed above, with one major change: Staff replace the fifth priority with the requirement “not to favor or discriminate against any political party.”
+The inaccurate portrayal of the Election Code appears to support keeping Oceano in District 4 and dividing the city San Luis Obispo into three districts.

 In their report, county staff promotes the four redistricting maps they helped create.
 County residents created an additional six maps, with two that place the city of San Luis Obispo in one district and Oceano in District 3.